ceph/ceph/doc/rbd/iscsi-target-cli.rst

 -  A running Ceph Luminous or later storage cluster

--  RHEL/CentOS 7.5; Linux kernel v4.17 or newer; or the `Ceph iSCSI client kernel <https://shaman.ceph.com/repos/kernel/ceph-iscsi-stable>`_
+-  RHEL/CentOS 7.5; Linux kernel v4.17 or newer; or the `Ceph iSCSI client test kernel <https://shaman.ceph.com/repos/kernel/ceph-iscsi-test>`_

 -  The following packages must be installed from your Linux distribution's software repository: